Camping in Tennessee is a great way to explore the staggering amount of natural beauty the state has to offer.

 At nearly 60 miles long, Chickamauga Lake is one of the most popular places for water recreation in Tennessee.
 Popular activities include boating, fishing, paddling, swimming, and more.
 Fans of golfing love the Bear Trace at Harrison Bay, a golf course designed by Jack Nicklaus.

-Although dozens of campgrounds are available in the area, Harrison Bay State Park is notable for its lakeside location.
+Although dozens of campgrounds are available in the area, Harrison Bay State Park is most notable for its lakeside location.
 It spans nearly 40 miles of Chickamauga Lake’s shore.
 The campground only has 27 tent campsites but making a reservation is well worth it.
 There are also 128 additional RV campsites with full hookups.

 You’ll be hard-pressed to find better primitive camping in Tennessee than the campground at Frozen Head State Park.